ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/02-practical-examples.md

 - If they match, we return the corresponding list of web pages.
 - If the search word is smaller, we continue the search in the lower half of the array.
-- If it’s larger, we search in the upper half.
+- If it's larger, we search in the upper half.

 Each step cuts the number of possibilities in half.
 So, how many times can we divide the array in half before we narrow it down to one element?